-You might even reach out to your participants via their personal email addresses if possible, since so many people are home and might not have access to their work email accounts.
+Consider reaching out to participants via their personal email if possible.
+Many of them are at home and may not have access to their work accounts.

 Before you step into that virtual meeting space, know what you’re doing by practicing, multiple times if needed.
 This will give you a chance to try out new technology tools, new material, and be ready for unplanned events.